DNR and POLST Forms

 The DNR must be signed by the patient or by the patient’s legally recognized health care decisionmaker if the patient is unable to make or communicate informed health care decisions.
 The patient’s physician must also sign the form, affirming that the patient/legally recognized health care decisionmaker has given informed consent to the DNR instruction.The DNR form should be clearly posted or maintained near the patient.

-You may download the form or call us at (916) 322-4336 to have the form mailed to you.
-If you wish to obtain a large supply, you should contact the CMA publications office directly, at 1(800) 882-1262 or the California Medical Association website.
+If you wish to obtain a DNR form, you should contact the CMA publications office directly, at 1(800) 882-1262 or the California Medical Association website.

 Physician Orders for Life-Sustaining Treatment (POLST)